Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 ### Bit-of-both assembly projects

-Our customer's projects were rarely built entirely from parts, or entirely or scratch, but rather from a mix of DNA reuse and de-novo synthesis.
+Some sequences are assembled neither entirely from parts, nor entirely or scratch, but rather from a mix of DNA reuse and de-novo synthesis.
 A typical example is the assembly of pre-existing genetic parts from a standard library, with a gene that would be synthesized by one of our external vendor:

 <img
   src="../../post_assets/dnaweaver/library_and_vendors_mix.png"